varya/varya.github.com/content/life/life-in-finland-6/index_en.md

 In a late night vote, local councilors decided by a margin of 70-4 to greenlight a sweeping future plan for the region, which includes provisions to give English official language status.

-Almost 270,000 people live in Espoo, making it Finland’s second largest city.
+Almost 270,000 people live in Espoo, making it Finland's second largest city.

-“We cannot make it an official language of Finland, but to my knowledge this is the first city in the country taking a decision like this, to make English an official language” says Markku Markkula (NCP), Chair of the Espoo City Board.
+"We cannot make it an official language of Finland, but to my knowledge this is the first city in the country taking a decision like this, to make English an official language" says Markku Markkula (NCP), Chair of the Espoo City Board.

 The council hopes the move will help attract more international business to the region, giving it a competitive edge for companies who want to bring in specialist foreign workers.

-In practical terms, making English one of Espoo’s official languages will mean that services like local health care, local government websites and forms will all need to be available in English.
+In practical terms, making English one of Espoo's official languages will mean that services like local health care, local government websites and forms will all need to be available in English.

 Search for more infomation [at Yle